Whiteboard videos don’t look like much – but they convert amazingly well.

 Nope.
 We’ve seen enough poorly made whiteboard videos to know: this is simply not true.

-That’s why in today’s article we’re going to discuss how to make a whiteboard animation video the right way – to ensure that it converts and attracts high-quality paying customers to your door.
+That’s why in today’s article we’re going to discuss how to make a whiteboard and cartoon animation video the right way – to ensure that it converts and attracts high-quality paying customers to your door.

 Let’s get right down to it!